KUMKIYAN/AbhibusBDD/README.md

 2. Difference between quit and close:

-close only browser that is under focus. quit will close all the browsers.
+close method will close only browser that is under focus. quit will close all the browsers.

 3. what is the implicit wait